ruthouille/Projet2_BADIBENGI_GOURDET/README.md

 # Projet2_BADIBENGI_GOURDET
-Depo for our datascience project 2
+Depo for our second datascience project